ninehusky/spotify-stan-skirmishes/README.md

 in the future might involve some sort of bracket a la Brackify?

 rather rough outline/todo:
+- get list of songs
+- populate song list
+- intro page
+- actual choice/bracket (via React?)
 - learn Markdown
-- update this file
-- turn songNames into a set of Song objects
 - allow user to pass in blacklisted keywords
-- make this an actual server
 - uncover inevitable security flaw
-- client side
 - pretty things up
+- host this somewhere

+completed (kinda):
+- turn songNames into a set of Song objects (not in curr version)
+- make this an actual server (localhost)
+- client side (started)
 - client/server interaction™
-- host this somewhere